lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A Crash Course on VIPER Architecture.md

 }
 ```

-You can see in the interaction diagram that the ViewController has another role: show the output for the event.
-I will cover this later on in this article.

 ### The Presenter

 The Presenter's role is to receive an event and route it to either the UseCase or the Router.
 It converts the event's parameters from external format to an internal format that can be used directly by the UseCase or the Router.

 Examples of input conversion might be from String to Int, formatted String date to Date, an Int from a UIPickerView to an enum - the list goes on.

+As you may have noticed in the diagram, the Presenter has another role: presenting the result of the event - again, I will cover that shortly.

+#### Examples

-Here are some examples of events coming from the UIViewController and being sent on to the UseCase:
+Here are some examples of the Presenter receiving events from the UIViewController and being sent on to the UseCase.

+##### Initialization

-- Here the Presenter's `eventViewReady()` method retains the `maxHeight` and then just delegates to the useCase
+Here the Presenter's `eventViewReady()` method retains the `maxHeight` and then just delegates to the useCase

 ```swift
 func eventViewReady(maxHeight: Int) {